 Albuca suaveolens, formerly known as Ornithogalum suaveolens is found on dry slopes and flats.
 Photos 1-3 taken near Nieuwoudtville September 2006 by Mary Sue Ittner.
-Photo 4 taken by Cameron McMaster September 2011.
+The last two were taken by Cameron McMaster.

 Androcymbium burchellii ssp. pulchrum, syn.
 Colchicum coloratum ssp. coloratum blooming in the Nieuwoudtville reserve August 2001.
 Photo by Mary Sue Ittner.

 Babiana ambigua Photo was taken near Nieuwoudtville by Mary Sue Ittner September 2006.